dthakurshikhar-cmyk/Neurax3.0---Tech-Titans/README.md

 ## Our Solution

 An autonomous **OSINT (Open-Source Intelligence) Identity Verification System**.
 A user submits a small seed of information — a photo plus basic details like name and company — and the system automatically discovers, correlates, and verifies that person's fragmented public footprint into a single, evidence-backed identity dossier for the requesting organization.

+What sets this apart from a simple rules-based lookup is a layer of custom AI woven through the pipeline: a **custom-trained fusion model** learns how to weigh and combine facial similarity, writing style, and contextual signals into one calibrated trust score, rather than relying on a hand-tuned average.
+An **adaptive query agent** reasons about where to search next — spotting a mentioned employer or project in one profile and automatically generating new, targeted OSINT queries around it.
+Profile bios, posts, and commit messages are embedded into a shared vector space for **semantic matching**, so the system recognizes the same person even when names or wording differ across platforms.
+A dedicated **anomaly detection** model flags contradictions across sources — conflicting employers, timelines, or claimed skills — for human review instead of silently averaging them away.
+And verifier decisions feed back into the system, letting the fusion model's weighting **continuously improve** over time.

 ---